Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Steady rheology

-In this section, we present rheology based on our model by solving a set of dynamic equations~\eqref{dynamic_eqs}.
-However, it is impossible to obtain the analytic expressions of the set of equations~\eqref{eq:Lambda_expansion}.
-Nonetheless, we use numerical expansions of Eqs.~\eqref{eq:Lambda_expansion} with the truncation by $N_\mathrm{c}$ terms.
-We have verified that $N_\mathrm{c}=2$ is sufficient to obtain convergent results as shown in Appendix~\ref{sec:convergence}.
-Although the results of the linear theory with $N_\mathrm{c}=1$ slightly deviate from those of $N_\mathrm{c}\ge 2$, there are some analytic expressions in the linear theory, as presented in Appendix~\ref{sec:convergence}.
-Substituting them into Eqs.~\eqref{dynamic_eqs}, we obtain a steady solution of Eq.~\eqref{dynamic_eqs}.
-Once we obtain the steady solution, the expression of the viscosity becomes
+In this section, we present the theoretical predictions of steady rheology based on the solutions of a set of dynamic equations~\eqref{eq:dynamic_eqs_ver2} and compare the results with those by the simulation.
+As already mentioned, we adopt $N_\mathrm{c}=2$ for the analysis in Eqs.~\eqref{eq:Lambda_expansion} and \eqref{eq:sigma_expansion}.
+Although the results of the linear theory with $N_\mathrm{c}=1$ are a little deviated from those of $N_\mathrm{c}\ge 2$, there are some analytic expressions in the linear theory as in Appendix \ref{app:linear_theory}.
+As explained in Sect.~\ref{Langevin_model}, we study the rheology in the ranges of $0<\varphi\le 0.5$, $0.1\le \dot\gamma^*\le 100$, $10^{-1}\le \varepsilon^*\le 10^8$, and $10^{-1}\le\xi_\mathrm{env}\le10^2$.